Universal Lesion Segmentation [ULS23 Baseline]

 Summary

 This is the baseline algorithm for the ULS23 Challenge, and can be used to 3D segment the various lesion types present in the thorax-abdomen area of CT scans.
 The model has been pre-trained on pseudo masks generated from partially-annotated data using the GrabCut algorithm and subsequently fine-tuned on fully-annotated lesion data.
+On GrandChallenge the model takes approximately 2.5 seconds to segment a VOI.
+Please see the challenge paper for more details.

 Mechanism

 This model was trained using the nnUnetv2 framework.
-It consists of a residual encoder 3D fullres Unet with 6 stages, a feature size ranging from 32 to 320 and a batch size of 2 VOI's.
+It consists of a residual encoder 3D fullres Unet with 6 stages, a feature size ranging from 32 to 384 and a batch size of 3 VOI's.
 The full VOI is used as input for the model without patching or resampling.

 Inputs: